BingleKruger/CCR-SGX/README.md

-# POC_CCR
+# CCR-SGX

 Credit to https://github.com/apache/incubator-teaclave-sgx-sdk, without which this project would not be possible.

-This POC Application runs on Intel SGX using the Rust SGX SDK.
+This proof of concept application runs on Intel SGX using the Rust SGX SDK.

 This file serves as a guide for setting up the application on a local machine and running the project in simulation mode.